 The good news is you don’t have to pay for everything at once.
 What you should invest in depends upon not only what you currently make on your site, but also where you plan to go.

 For example, your goal may be to make $5,000 a month.
 Where should you invest your money?
-By looking ahead to the future, you can start your planning and investing over time, which can make it a little less painful as the bills come due for the products and services you want to use to run your site.
+By looking ahead to the future, you can start your planning and invest over time, which can make it a little less painful as the bills come due for the products and services you want to use to run your site.

 Blogging Expenses and Budgeting